camorimd/wheel-rust/README.md

 # Roadmap
 * let the user be able to select subs for the giveaway
 * Let the program write in the stream chat the result of the giveaway
+* The discard file should be optional
+* The app file should be configurable
+* Better error handling in files
+* Let the user select how many extra tickets he wants to add to the viewers

 # License